Utah requires a remote seller to collect and pay Utah sales tax if, in either the previous or the current calendar year, the remote seller:

-The requirements of SB 2001 are effective for sales occurring on or after Jan.
-1, 2019.
+These requirements became effective for sales occurring on or after January 1, 2019.

 Remote sellers can register for a Utah sales tax license using any of the following methods:

-- Mail or fax paper form TC-69, Utah State Business and Tax Registration, available at tax.utah.gov/forms.
+- Mail or fax paper form TC-69, Utah State Business and Tax Registration.

 - Register for Streamlined Sales Tax member states, including Utah, at sstregister.org.

-Note: SB 2001 also repeals the 18 percent seller discount Utah offered remote sellers who voluntarily collected and paid Utah sales tax.
-The repeal is effective for sales occurring on or after Jan.
-1, 2019.
+Note: Beginning with sales occurring on or after January 1, 2019, the 18 percent seller discount Utah previously offered remote sellers who voluntarily collected and paid Utah sales tax is no longer effective.